-The coach obtains the agreement of the client before using the name of the client’s organisation or other information that can identify the client as a reference.
+The coach obtains the agreement of the client before using the name of the client’s organization or other information that can identify the client as a reference.

-Coaches do not advertise or display an affiliation with an organisation in a manner that falsely implies the sponsorship or verification by that organisation.
+Coaches do not advertise or display an affiliation with an organization in a manner that falsely implies the sponsorship or verification by that organization.

 Coaches do not make false, exaggerated, or unfounded claims about what coaching will achieve.